Ranger-Jim/hello-world/README.md

 # hello-world
 This repository is for learning/practicing GitHub basics.

-My name is James Donohue.
+My name is James.
 I'm currently a student at Frostburg University.
 I'm studying for my masters in computer science.